dustinpfister/blog_posts/_posts/vuejs-on.md

 Now for a vue on directive example that uses the on key up, and the on change events, along with the [vue model directive](https://vuejs.org/v2/guide/forms.html).

 The on key up event will fire when a keyboard key returns from the down position to the up position.
 SO this is the event that I would want to use when it comes to preforming some kind of action that should happen each time a key is presses, such as checking the character length, and updating a message as it goes up or down.
 A common task when working out a form.

+The on change event will only fire once the value of a text element changes, but not while the value is being edited.
+So it is useful for doing something that will happen when the inputted value is really changed rather than being edited.

+The model directive is a way to go about creating a two way data binding between the value of the text input element, and the value in the data object.
+This makes it so any value that is set with javaScript will show up in the text input element, and any change to the text input element value will update the binded value in the data object.

 ```js
 new Vue({